guavacadofilms/y2_raytracer/README.txt

 README

-This project involves an optical ray tracer created in Python using object-oriented programming, testing the methods which the classes are built with, and investiagting the imaging performance of three different lens systems.
+This project involves an optical ray tracer created in Python using object-oriented programming, testing the methods which the classes are built with, and investigating the imaging performance of three different lens systems.

 ########################################################